Math 225B: Differential Geometry

 might be I.

-+ 30% Final, and the final letter grade will be assigned based on
+Grading: The final letter grade will be based on your

 Tentative schedule: